Office 365 Deployment with ConfigMgr

 This first part is the generic XML that will be the base for all configuration XML files we use to deploy all variations of Office.
 You can see it has all the basic build blocks for the install.
 You’ll see many of the same building blocks from the config xml above that was created for us in the previous post.

 Customize the Office Install

 Then to customize the install, we inject additional XML content into that.
 Here is the code we use to change the Channel (Broad / Targeted / Monthly) but changing the $Channel variable via a parameter.
 It then gets injected into the XML.

 Here is how we add Visio / Project into the XML.
 These will be added into the XML based on a parameter fed into the script from the install command in the CM Application, or if the application was detected previously installed.

 For Access, I have it add the “ExcludeApp” element into the OfficeProPlusRetail Prod XML, it will show up right under the other ExcludeApp IDs in that section.
 For Visio and Project I add another Project Element along with the required information.

 Once we’ve created all of the XML settings, we can then build the full XML file:

-Now that we’ve saved the XML File to the our Install Cache, we call a “prep script” which helps clean up previous installs, then trigger the Office Setup (line 248 below) We capture the exit code and pass it back to CM.
+Now that we’ve saved the XML File to our Install Cache, we call a “prep script” which helps clean up previous installs, then trigger the Office Setup (line 248 below).
+We capture the exit code and pass it back to CM.
 Also depending on the situation, we pass back different exit codes, like if the process had to uninstall Office 2016, we pass back a return code of 3010 instead of 0 to tell CM to reboot.